 You need to be working when you feel most energised and most productive!

 So have a think about how you can incorporate your blog into your daily/weekly routine…

-Whatever time you do have, when it comes to your “Blogging Time” you need to make sure you're taking action and doing things which are helping your blog to grow.
+Whatever time you do have, when it comes to your “Blogging Time” you need to make sure you're taking action and doing things that are helping your blog to grow.

 Why am I wanting to Start a Blog?

 This is a great question to ask yourself…

 Do you want to blog to:

 - Make money (hopefully this isn’t your only reason, but it’s a good motivation to blog for sure)

 - Reach more people out in the world